alexstvn/ucd_research_facialrecognition/README.md

 # Facial Recognition Application
-This project shows implementation from [Adam Geitgey's face-recognition library](https://github.com/ageitgey/face_recognition).
+This project shows implementation from .